-The Graston technique treatment is a type of soft tissue therapy that uses specialized tools to break down scar tissue and fascial adhesions.
+The Graston technique is a type of soft tissue therapy that uses specialized tools to break down scar tissue and fascial adhesions.
 Both of these are most commonly found in the body’s muscles, tendons and ligaments due to either overuse or an injury.
 This type of instrument-assisted therapy is used to identify any areas of restriction and attempt to break up any scar tissue found.
-Graston technique is typically used by experienced physical therapists, chiropractors, osteopathic physicians, occupational therapists, massage therapists and athletic trainers.
+The Graston technique is typically used by experienced physical therapists, chiropractors, osteopathic physicians, occupational therapists, massage therapists and athletic trainers.

 Graston Technique Tools

 During the Graston Technique treatment, there are six main tools that are used by our physical and occupational therapists.
 Each of these tools are made of stainless steel and have either a concave or convex shape.
 The stainless steel Graston technique instruments are used to detect areas of injured fibrotic tissue.
 Another essential function of the Graston technique is identifying injured areas you may have and providing necessary treatment.

 Graston Technique Massage Specialists

 Our clinicians use a particular method with the stainless steel Graston technique tools for our clients.
 We use a cross-friction massage that goes against the grain of the scar tissue.
 The Graston technique specialist will then recreate trauma to the affected area to increase blood flow in and around the area to help healing the affected soft tissues.